chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 ofxDatGuiTimeGraph.h had a problem identifying PI (might have to do with ofxStk also declaring pi?) so it was manually coded in to fix it.

+## 4/23
+Track class created, with some basic methods.
+Working on framing out the class structure on paper first.

+DataExtracter class created, with the purpose of taking in an image and extracting out the requested pixel information to feed into an instrument.
+Produces a 2D array of floats.

+Filtering in DataExtracter now works: red/green/blue.
+Going to try and integrate with a dropdown menu now.